Play-To-Earn-Currency/no_more_room_in_hell/README.md

 If you need the entire skin source for generating your own NMRIH server, you should take a look in the PTE NMRIH official discord server

-## Web Skin
-A template website for running a skin selector

 # Recomendations
 - [Anti Server Lag Exploits](https://forums.alliedmods.net/showthread.php?p=2788390)
 - [Health and Stamina Display](https://forums.alliedmods.net/showthread.php?t=318836)